 The key to this "peas recipe" (if you even want to call it that) is in the timing of the cooking.
 Overboiled, mushy peas are so blah...

 How to cook peas, you ask?
-You want to cook them just long enough to warm them through, but they should still be crisp enough to burst in your mouth upon biting down.
-Perfection!
+Ideally, you want to boil them just long enough to warm them through, while still keeping them crisp enough to burst in your mouth upon biting down.
+About 60 seconds is the sweet spot!

 Simple Fresh Buttered Peas (English Peas Recipe)